-This report confronted the matter of revaccination intervals head-on and stated that revaccination every 3 years against distemper, hepatitis and parvovirus with modified live vaccines is considered protective, despite manufacturer recommendations for annual revaccination.
-This AAHA task force updated and published its recommendations in 2006.
+In 2003, and again in 2006, the American Animal Hospital Association (AAHA) published reports encapsulating canine vaccine guidelines.
+These reports confronted the matter of revaccination intervals head-on and stated that revaccination every 3 years against canine distemper, hepatitis and parvovirus with modified live vaccines is considered protective, despite some manufacturer recommendations for annual revaccination (Paul et al 2006).